jiamings/tsong.me/site/src/content/blog/design-the-inference-move.md

 continuous states, refinement steps, or flow-like updates can give language models a useful form of inference-time scaling.

-## Two kinds of motion

-The false dichotomy becomes easier to see from a simple observation: at inference time, extra compute usually buys one of two things.
+## The false dichotomy

+The autoregressive/diffusion split is useful historically, but it bundles together things that do not have to stay bundled.

+Autoregressive models are usually discussed in the context of discrete tokens and next-token prediction.
+Diffusion models are usually discussed in the context of continuous signals and denoising objectives.
+This pairing is so common that it can start to look inevitable: language is autoregressive; images and videos are diffusion.

+I do not think that is the right abstraction.

+Autoregression is an inference procedure that expands a sample.
+It samples a new piece conditioned on the pieces that are already there.
+Diffusion is an inference procedure that refines a state.
+It starts from something simple or corrupted and repeatedly revises it toward data.

+Those two motions are different, but they are not mutually exclusive.
+A model can generate blocks autoregressively and refine within each block.
+It can revise a whole sequence while still using some ordering.
+It can use discrete variables, continuous variables, or a mixture of both.

+So the sharper question is not whether a method belongs to the autoregressive tribe or the diffusion tribe.
+It is how the method spends inference compute.

-The first is that the object gets longer.
-A language model samples a token, appends it, and repeats.
+One axis is sequence expansion: make the object longer.
+A language model writes more tokens.
 A video model might extend a clip.
-A reasoning model might write down more intermediate steps.
-I will call this sequence expansion.
+A reasoning system might spend more tokens on intermediate steps.

-The second is that the object stays roughly the same size, but the state changes.
-A diffusion model starts from noise and revises the whole sample many times.
-A masked model fills in or repairs parts of a sequence.
+The other axis is state refinement: keep the object roughly the same size, but improve the current state.
+A diffusion model denoises.
+A masked model fills in or repairs pieces.
 A video model might keep the same latent grid and make it more coherent.
-I will call this state refinement.

-Autoregressive models are the canonical example of sequence expansion.
-Diffusion models are the canonical example of state refinement.
-But those are just the familiar cases.
-There is nothing sacred about the boundary.
-A model can expand for a while, refine locally, expand again, verify, revise, and so on.

-Once you look at it this way, the familiar AR/diffusion split becomes less like a boundary between tribes and more like two common inference motions.
-Those motions often travel with particular objectives and representations because history made them travel together.
-They do not have to.

-## Well-specified inference

-It is tempting to think of inference as the boring part that happens after training.
-We choose a loss, train a large model, and then the sampler is just how we run it.

-I think this gets the order backwards.

-The sampler already contains a set of assumptions.
-It decides which variables are available to the model, which dependencies are represented explicitly, which updates are local, and which updates are supposed to be learned as a single move.
-The training objective can make the model good at the move.
-It cannot fully rescue an inference procedure that never had the move in its vocabulary.

-This is easiest to see in cases where the missing ingredient is almost embarrassingly concrete.
+Once separated, these are just design choices.
+They can be combined.
+They can also be made more or less efficient.
+That is where flow maps become interesting.

 ## Why flow maps are good

-In a DDIM-style sampler, we often move from a current time `t` to a target time `s`.
-For many small steps, it is natural to think in terms of a local velocity or denoising direction.
-The network sees the current state and the current time, and the numerical solver takes care of stepping forward.
+Suppose a continuous generator is trained with a local view of time.
+At a current time `t`, the model predicts a velocity or denoising direction, and a sampler uses that direction to take a step.
+If the step is small, this is a natural setup.
+The model only needs to know how to move locally.

+But fast generation asks for something harder.
+If we want one-step or few-step sampling, the model is no longer being asked for a small local correction.
+It is being asked to make a large jump.

-But if we want to make very large jumps, or even a single jump, a small mismatch appears.
-The sampler is trying to land at `s`, but the network may not be told which `s` it is aiming for.
+This exposes a simple mismatch in DDIM-style samplers.
+The sampler may be trying to move from a current time `t` to a target time `s`, but the network producing the update may only see the current state and current time.
+It is being asked to land at `s` without being told which `s` it is aiming for.

-For local steps, this can be fine.
-The target is close enough that the direction is mostly determined by where you are.
-For long jumps, it becomes a real restriction.
-A model that only sees `(x_t, t)` is being asked to produce updates for many possible destinations without being told the destination.
+For small steps, the missing target is not too damaging.
+For large jumps, it is a real limitation.
+The inference map is under-specified: it omits an argument that matters.

-One natural fix is to put the destination into the model class.
-Instead of only learning a local vector field, learn a two-time map: from this state at time `t`, where should I go if the target time is `s`?
+Flow maps are a clean way to remove that mismatch.
+Instead of learning only an infinitesimal vector field, a flow-map model learns a two-time map: from this state at time `t`, where should the sample go if the target is time `s`?

-This is one way to read the recent interest in flow maps, shortcut models, consistency-style methods, and few-step distillation.
-They are not just better losses for the same old sampler.
-They make larger inference moves explicit.

-Flow maps are the clean version of this idea.
-Instead of asking a model to learn only an infinitesimal direction and then hoping that numerical integration will make it fast, a flow-map model is asked to learn a finite move between two times.
-If the goal is few-step generation, that is a better match between the thing we train and the thing we ask the model to do at inference time.

-This is the second point in concrete form.
-Before training, ask whether the sampler has the right arguments.
-If a model is expected to jump to a target time, then the target time should be part of the inference map.
-Otherwise the training objective is trying to repair a sampler that was underspecified from the start.
+This is not just a trick for conditioning on one more scalar.
+It changes the object being learned.
+A local velocity field is the right object if inference will use many tiny steps.
+A two-time map is a more natural object if inference needs a small number of large steps.

+That is why flow maps, shortcut models, consistency-style methods, mean flows, and few-step distillation methods feel connected even when their losses and training recipes differ.
+They all move in the same direction: make long-range updates belong to the model class, instead of hoping that a model trained for local updates will automatically become a good few-step sampler.

+There is still a tradeoff.
+A flow map is harder to learn than a local direction.
+It has to represent a larger move.
+But that difficulty is at least placed in the right part of the problem.
+If the product we want at inference time is a large move, then training should expose and supervise that large move directly.

+This is the broader lesson: before designing the training objective, check whether the inference procedure is well specified.
+Does the sampler see the variables it needs?
+Does its parameterization contain the update it will be asked to perform?
+If not, training is being asked to compensate for a missing piece of the algorithm.

 ## Why consider this for LLMs

-There is a related issue on the language side.
+The language-modeling version of this issue shows up in a different form.

-Multi-token prediction is appealing because one-token-at-a-time decoding is slow.
+Multi-token prediction is attractive because left-to-right decoding is slow.
 If a model could predict several future tokens at once, we might get lower latency and better use of parallel hardware.

-But predicting several marginal distributions is not the same as predicting a joint distribution.
+But predicting several token marginals is not the same as predicting their joint distribution.

 Suppose the prompt asks for examples of two-word poker hands.
-"High card," "two pair," "full house," and "straight flush" are valid.
-If the first position and second position are sampled independently, each word can look plausible on its own while the pair is invalid.
+Valid answers include "high card," "two pair," "full house," and "straight flush."
+The first word and the second word are correlated.
+If a sampler predicts the two positions independently, each word can look plausible on its own while the pair is invalid.
 You can get something like "high house."

-The problem is not that the model failed to know English.
-The problem is that the inference procedure quietly removed the dependency it needed.
+This is not a failure of vocabulary.
+It is a failure of inference design.
+The sampler removed a dependency that the output needed.

-There are many possible repairs: verification, rejection, iterative refinement, dependency modeling, blockwise sampling with an internal ordering, or some more direct joint parameterization.
-The important point is that the dependency has to live somewhere in the inference algorithm.
+There are many ways to repair this: verification, rejection, iterative refinement, dependency prediction, blockwise sampling, or a more direct joint parameterization.
+The important point is that the dependency has to live somewhere in the inference procedure.
 It cannot be wished into existence by calling the objective "multi-token."

-This also changes how I think about diffusion and flow methods for language.
-They should not be dismissed just because language is usually represented with discrete tokens, and they should not be accepted just because they carry the word "diffusion."
-The question is more specific: what is the state space, and what parallel or refinement move is the sampler actually allowed to make?
+This is also why I think diffusion and flow-style ideas for language should be taken seriously, but carefully.
+The point is not that text should simply copy image diffusion.
+The point is that language generation might also benefit from inference procedures that refine, revise, or move several variables together.

+Discrete next-token prediction has a very strong property: each generated token extends a valid prefix by another normalized conditional draw.
+That stability is one reason autoregressive LLMs work so well.
+Giving it up casually would be a mistake.

-Masked diffusion language models, block diffusion models, continuous diffusion over categorical data, and flow-map language models answer that question in different ways.
-Some operate over discrete masked tokens.
-Some generate blocks autoregressively and refine inside each block.
-Some move the language problem into a continuous space and learn refinement or flow-like updates there.
-These are not the same algorithm with different branding.
-But they share a common inference design problem: how to get the latency benefits of parallelism or few-step refinement without silently dropping the dependencies that make language coherent.
+But it is also a mistake to assume that language must always use exactly this inference procedure.
+Masked diffusion language models, block diffusion models, continuous diffusion over categorical data, and flow-map language models are all ways of exploring nearby design space.
+Some keep the state discrete.
+Some use masked tokens.
+Some generate blocks.
+Some move the problem into a continuous embedding space and learn refinement or flow-like updates there.

-Continuous-domain language models are especially interesting from this angle because they make the false dichotomy harder to maintain.
-A language model can use continuous states.
-A diffusion or flow model can be applied to text-like objects.
-But the important part is not the label.
-It is whether the chosen state space and update map make the intended inference procedure well specified.
+These methods should not be judged only by whether they are "autoregressive" or "diffusion."
+They should be judged by whether their inference procedure is well-specified for the state space they choose.

+Continuous-domain language models are especially useful for thinking through the false dichotomy.
+They separate the question of language from the question of discrete left-to-right decoding.
+If a language model lives in a continuous state space, then ideas from diffusion and flow matching become available in a more direct way.
+The hard part is then to preserve the dependencies that make language coherent while gaining the parallelism or refinement behavior that continuous methods make possible.

+That is the interesting possibility: not replacing autoregressive LLMs because they are "old," but asking whether some parts of language generation could use a different inference axis.

-## What this suggests
+## What to check first

-I do not think the future of generative modeling is going to be a clean victory for one historical family over another.

-Autoregressive models gave us a robust way to scale by making sequences longer.
-Diffusion models gave us a robust way to scale by revising many parts of a state in parallel.
-Frontier systems probably need both kinds of motion, and they will probably use them in combinations that look awkward if we insist on the old taxonomy.

-Flow maps make the continuous-domain implication clear: if we want fewer, larger refinement steps, we should train objects that can represent fewer, larger refinement steps.
-Continuous-domain language models pose the same question in a different state space: if we want text generation to benefit from refinement or parallel updates, we have to specify the dependencies those updates must preserve.

-So when I look at a new pretraining or inference-time scaling idea, I try to ask a few questions before looking too closely at the loss:

-- What variables does the model get to condition on when it makes an update?
+The practical takeaway is simple: look at the sampler before arguing about the loss.

+For a new generative pre-training algorithm, I would ask:

-- Does extra compute make the sample longer, make the current sample better, or both?
+- Does inference scale by making the object longer, refining the current object, or both?
-- If we reduce the number of steps, is the model still being asked to make a move that belongs to its parameterization?
+- If the sampler takes a large step, does the model get the variables needed to specify where that step should land?
-- If several variables are generated together, where is their dependence represented?
+- If several variables are generated together, does the sampler represent their dependencies?
+- If the method uses a continuous state for language, what structure keeps the result coherent after refinement or parallel decoding?

-These questions are not a replacement for likelihoods, architectures, or scaling laws.
-They are more like a sanity check.
-Before training a model to make a move, make sure the move is actually available.
+These questions do not replace scaling laws, architectures, or empirical validation.
+They are a sanity check.
+A training objective can make a model good at an inference procedure.
+It cannot fully repair an inference procedure that is missing the move it is supposed to make.

-That is the main point I want to preserve from this note: design the inference move first.
-Then train the model to make that move well.
+The old categories will probably keep being useful shorthand.
+But the more important design question is becoming clearer: what inference behavior do we want, and have we actually given the model a way to learn it?

 ## Related reading